 - 2 cups sugar plus 1/2 cup sugar (divided)

 - 12 to 16 oz of fresh or frozen pitted cherries.

-- Add milk/egg/sugar mixture to your ice cream machine and follow manufacturers directions.
+- Add the ice cream/custard mixture to your ice cream machine and follow manufacturers directions.

 - Transfer cherries to a blender or food processor and process until smooth.